sepehr-mortaheb/Brain-DTI/README.md

 - Slice Timing Correction
 - Realignment
-- Segmentation of the structural data
+- Segmentation of the structural data (for the Structure-Function project, we use the 5ttgen results of MRTrix)
 - Coregistration of the functional data into the T1 image.
-- Normalization to the MNI space
+- Normalization to the MNI space (for the Structure-Function project, this step is eliminated)
   - It uses the forward transformation parameters of the segmentation step, to normalize the functional data into the MNI space.
 - Smoothing